What is an appeal?

 When you ask for an appeal, your Plan has 30 days to give you an answer.
 You can ask questions and give any updates (including new medical documents from your providers) that you think will help the Plan approve your request.
 You may do that in person, in writing or by phone.

 You can ask for an appeal yourself.
 You may also ask a friend, a family member, your provider or a lawyer to help you.
-You can call your Prepaid Health Plan (PHP) at 1-855-375-8811 (TTY 1-866-209-6421) if you need help with your appeal request.
-It’s easy to ask your Plan for an appeal by using one of the options below:
+You can call Member Services at 1-855-375-8811 (TTY 1-866-209-6421) if you need help with your appeal request.
+It’s easy to ask for an appeal by using one of the options below:

 - Mail: Fill out and sign the Appeal Request Form in the notice you receive about our decision.
 Mail it to the addresses listed on the form.
 We must receive your form no later than 60 days after the date on this notice.